Green groups sue Trump administration over California drilling plan

 The plan is one of many ways in which U.S. President Donald Trump has moved to expand oil and gas production on federal lands.

-Several counties in the area covered by the BLM’s plan, including Monterey and Santa Cruz, have passed legislation to ban new oil and gas wells.
+Several counties in the area covered by the BLM plan, including Monterey and Santa Cruz, have passed legislation to ban new oil and gas wells.

-Reporting by Nichola Groom; editing by Jonathan Oatis
+Reporting by Nichola Groom; editing by Jonathan Oatis and Bill Berkrot